-You can pay-off the entire filing fee amount at any installment deadline.
+You can pay-off the entire filing fee amount at or before any installment deadline.

 Complete Your “Post-Filing” Credit Counseling

-There is a second counseling course that must be completed prior to the conclusion of your case commonly referred to the Financial Management Course or Debtor Education Course.
-Joint filers must complete the course.
+Completion of a second counseling course is required before you receive the discharge of your debts.
+This course is commonly referred to the Financial Management Course or Debtor Education Course.

 Some providers will charge extra if you try and take the course on a smart phone or tablet.
-You can select any provider that you wish.
+You can select any provider.